 Add those VIP amenities to the huge, spacious rooms with genuine Tempur-Pedic mattresses and luxurious bathrooms that have to be seen to be believed, and you’ll find yourself immersed in a beautiful, relaxing place you won’t want to leave.

 What we enjoyed most: Visiting with staff and other guests over complimentary wine and cheese.
 And, of course, the his and hers toilets.

 The Redbud Cottage is a charming house located on 7th street.
 This whole house rental offers three bedrooms, two bathrooms, and an attached double garage.

-It also has a full kitchen (with Pioneer Woman dishes and pans), dining room, living room, sunroom, and fenced-in backyard complete with a gas grill which makes it a perfect getaway for a family or for a group of friends hoping to explore The Merc, Pawhuska, and Osage County.
+It also has a full kitchen (with Pioneer Woman dishes and pans), dining room, living room, sunroom, and fenced-in backyard complete with a gas grill.
+All this makes it a perfect getaway for a family or for a group of friends hoping to explore The Merc, Pawhuska, and Osage County.

-We took our moms there and loved the flexibility we had being in our own house, able to make coffee (it’s provided!) when we wanted, and even prepare a full meal.
+We took our moms there and loved the flexibility we had being in our own house.
+We could make coffee (it’s provided!) when we wanted, and even prepare a full meal.
 Plus, being just a couple of blocks from downtown, the house is super convenient to so many amenities in Pawhuska.

 What we enjoyed most: The water pressure.
 Seriously, one of the best showers I’ve ever had.

 Overlooking downtown Pawhuska and across the street from the site of the Million Dollar Elm and the Osage Nation Museum, sits this charming bed and bath property that has been fully renovated.
 Owner Cheryl Potts has decorated each of the four guest suites in the house with heirlooms from her family that show her unique style and personal flair.